-Academic Participation Criteria ltem(s) Total Case Presentation Site Director, teaching faculty, or chief resident will lead and grade the case presentations.
-Each of the following are worth a total of 2 points each and added to give a final score: H&P Differential Knowledge of Patient Knowledge of Disease Presentation and Communication Case Presentation.pdf Upload completed checklist on OASIS Due 11:59 PM Sunday by the end of chosen LIC Term Failure to upload by deadline will forfeit all points 10 Points Competency Checklist The following list is separate from the Px/Dx list, and it can only be performed in an inpatient or outpatient setting.
-A faculty, Site Director, and resident can sign off on any of the components of this checklist.
-Each of the following items are worth 1 point each for a maximum of 10 points: Foley insertion Nasogastric tube insertion Surgical drain insertion or removal Suturing & knot tying Staple insertion or removal Intraosseous or intravenous catheter insertion Airway management FAST exam or ultrasound guided imaging +/- procedure History and physical note Post-operative note Admission orders Clinic notes Would care and management Patient/family communication Arterial line Breast exam Competency Checklist.pdf • Upload completed checklist on OASIS • Due 11:59 PM Sunday by the end of chosen LIC Term • Failure to upload by deadline will forfeit all points 10 Points
+Academic Participation Criteria Item(s) Total Case Presentation Site Director, teaching faculty, or chief resident will lead and grade the case presentations.
+Each of the following are worth a total of two (2) points each and added to give a final score: H&P Differential Knowledge of Patient Knowledge of Disease Presentation and Communication Case Presentation.pdf Upload completed checklist on OASIS Due 11:59 PM Sunday by the end of chosen LIC Term Failure to upload by deadline will forfeit all points 10 Points Competency Checklist The following list is separate from the Px/Dx list and can only be performed in an inpatient or outpatient setting.
+A faculty member, site director, or resident can sign off on any of the components of this checklist.
+Each of the following items are worth one (1) point each for a maximum of 10 points: 1.
+Foley insertion 2.
+Nasogastric tube insertion 3.
+Surgical Drain Insertion or Removal 4.
+Suturing & Knot Tying 5.
+Staple Insertion or Removal Competency Checklist.pdf Upload completed checklist on OASIS Due 11:59 PM Sunday by the end of chosen LIC Term Failure to upload by deadline will forfeit all points 10 Points